launchcodedev/app-config/docs/spec/README.md

 Primarily, we believe that we can leverage our existing tooling to "jump start" these efforts.

 In many languages, it should be possible to dynamically **generate an App Config Compliant library for you**.
-This is especially easy in strongly typed languages, like golang, Rust or Java.
+This is especially easy in strongly typed languages, like Go, Rust or Java.

-We're currently experimenting with:

-- golang (using xeipuuv/gojsonschema)
-- rust (using valico)
+We're currently have built-in support for generating: **[Go](./golang.md)** and **[Rust](./rust.md)**.

+File a GitHub [issue](https://github.com/launchcodedev/app-config/issues/new) if you want support in your language of choice.

 ## Interoperation

 We've defined a really small subset in this document.
 The last thing we want is to encourage not using the features of App Config.
 Instead, we want App Config to provide the tools you need for development.
-Features like `$extends` and `$env` are useful for developers, and be "erased" by the time your app goes to production.
+Features like `$extends` and `$env` are useful for developers, and can be "erased" by the time your app goes to production.
 By not needing these features, language support can be simple.

 The intention here, is for development to look like: